 All music majors must sign up for MUA 100 Performance Lab.
 Music majors and minors are required to attend a specific number of the on-campus concerts each semester.
 Music Education majors must complete 7 semesters and all other music majors must complete 8 semesters in order to graduate with a degree in music.
 Music minors must complete 4 semesters of Performance Lab.
-Students will pick up an attendance card in the atrium before the event begins and sign, and return it after the event is over.
+Students will check in at the atrium before the event begins check out after the event is over.
 Late arrivals (5 minutes) and those who leave before the event ends will not receive attendance credit.

 The Music Library is located in the Falany Performing Arts Center.
-It houses scores, recordings, composers' collected works, music education, and pedagogical materials.
-Four computer stations, printer, and listening equipment are available in the library for student use.
+It houses scores, recordings, composers'

+collected works, music education, and pedagogical materials.
+Four computer stations, printer, and listening equipment are available in the library for student